sparksammy/RoboCodeMRW/README.md

-# RoboCodeMRW
+# RoboLangMRW
-RoboCode MRW (Mystery ReWrite) is a ReWrite of Oklomsy's RoboCode without actually looking at the source.
+RoboCode MRW (Mystery ReWrite) is a ReWrite of Oklomsy's RoboLang (formerly RoboCode), originally made without actually looking at the source.